byzer-org/byzer-doc/byzer-lang/en-us/appendix/faq/jdbc.md

 select * from table1 as output;
 ```

 Among them, **connect** doesn't mean to connect to a database.
-The statement does not perform the real connection action, but only records connection information of the database, and assigns the real database (in the above example the real database is DB wow)  an alias db_1.
+This statement will not trigger the real connection action.
+It only records the connection information of the database, and assigns an alias (db_1) to the real database (database wow in this example)  .

-After that, if you need to load the table of DB wow, you can use db_1 to cite directly.
+After that, if you need to load the table from database wow, you can use db_1directly.

-### Can data be loaded into the memory of Byzer engine when loading?
+### Can data be loaded into the memory of Byzer engine?
-The answer is no. The engine will pull data from MySQL in batches for calculation.
-At the same time, only part of the data is in the engine memory.
+No. The engine will pull data from MySQL in batches for calculation.
+At the same time, only part of the data will be loaded to the engine memory.

-### Can filter conditions be loaded when loading?
+### Will filter conditions also be loaded when loading?
-Yes, but not necessary.
-Users can directly put conditions in subsequent select statements.
-Where conditions in select statements will be pushed down to the storage for filtering, avoiding data transmission.
+Yes, but not necessarily. 用户可以把条件直接在后续接 select 语句中. `Where` conditions in `select` statements will be pushed down to the storage for filtering, to avoid large volume of data transmission.

 ### What should we do when counting is very slow?
-For example, users want to execute the following statements to check the number of data in the table below.
-If the table is relatively large, counting may be very slow and it may even cause some nodes in the Engine to unlink.
+For example, users want to execute the following statements to check the number of data in a table.
+If the table is relatively large, counting may be very slow and some Engine nodes may stop responding.

 ```sql
 load jdbc.`db_1.tblname` as tblname;
 select count(*) from tblname as newtbl;
 ```

-The reason is that the engine needs to pull entire data (batch pull, not all loaded into memory), and then count and it is a single thread by default.
-Generally, it is relatively slow for database to do a full table scan, so counting without where conditions may be very slow , and even cann't run out.
+The reason is that the engine needs to pull the entire data (in batch mode, not that all data will be loaded into the memory), and then start the counting.
+And this is a single thread process by default.
+Generally speaking, it is relatively slow when the database need to do a full table scan, so counting when there is no `where` condition will be very slow , and even may cannot work at all.

-If users just want to see the size of the table, it is recommended to use the directQuery mode.
-DirectQuery will send the query directly to the database for execution, and then return the calculation result to the engine, so it is very fast.
+If a user only wants to check the size of the table, it is recommended to use the `directQuery` mode. `DirectQuery` will send the query directly to the database for execution, and then return the calculation result to the Engine, so it is very fast.
 The specific operation method is as follows:

 ```sql
 load jdbc.`db_1.tblname` where directQuery='''